Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Get-AzResource.
 Box 2: -ResourceId.
 - [ ] Box 1: Get-AzResourceGroup.
 Box 2: -Get-AzResource.

 ### You have a project in Azure DevOps named Project1.
-Project! contains a pipeline that builds a container image named Image! and pushes Image1 to an Azure container registry named ACR1.
-Image! uses a base image stored in Docker Hub.
+Project1 contains a pipeline that builds a container image named Image1 and pushes Image1 to an Azure container registry named ACR1.
+Image1 uses a base image stored in Docker Hub.
 You need to ensure that Image1 is updated automatically whenever the base image is updated.
 What should you do?

 - [x] Create and run an Azure Container Registry task.
 - [ ] Add a Docker Hub service connection to Azure Pipelines.